 Via S.Chiara, 26, Ravello (Sa), Campania, Italy, 84010

 Open 9am to sunset.
 Daily.

-about 1 year by Adam Hodge 3 / 5The principal walk to the far end of the garden is by far the most significant part of the garden..the planting to the left is fabulous[see 185Queen's pic] At the far end the view out over the sea and landscape is spectacular.
+over 1 year by Adam Hodge 3 / 5The principal walk to the far end of the garden is by far the most significant part of the garden..the planting to the left is fabulous[see 185Queen's pic] At the far end the view out over the sea and landscape is spectacular.

 over 1 year by Sei 5 / 5A beautiful garden with best view of Ravello.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.